About you and About us

 Your children are grown up or are growing up.
 They no longer need your undivided attention.
 For many women in this situation, it is difficult to know where to go.
 The pre-children life seems uninviting at best and unsuitable for your needs now at worst.
 A new purpose and direction is within your reach.

 You may feel unfulfilled in your professional or personal life or have a feeling that life is passing you by.
 You are waiting for retirement so you can do what you want.

 Life is short and you never know what is around the corner.
 Our programme helps you find the thing that makes you sing - stepping out of your comfort zone is exciting and empowering.
 We can help you take that leap, you are not alone.

-For many, 2020 and the problems it has brought in our economy has meant an enforced change in our circumstance.
+For many, the problems the last couple of years have brought in our economy has meant an enforced change in our circumstance.